HeikaHaku/angular2-mean-quickstart/README.md

   ```

 - Then make a server.js file or copy this one, and set up your server folder to your liking, and create api.js and models for the database.

+## Running the server

+Simply type `npm run start` or simple `npm start` to start the server.
+It will then serve your angular project as normal, but the /api route will be mapped to the back-end you've set up.

+## Interacting with the back end.
+Coming Soon.
+(With Examples.